 4. Create clear and consistent payment terms.

-5. Get creative with payment terms.
+5. Get creative with payment terms and your billing schedule.

 You can also try another more obvious enticement: Offer a discount for “early” payment, such as payments within one week or before 30 days.
 Be careful not to discount the invoice too much though: A 2% to 4% discount should be enough to get customers’ attention without raising their expectations for discounts elsewhere.
 Overall these suggestions reduce the risk of outstanding payments.

-6. Offer multiple ways to pay.
+6. Offer multiple payment options.

 Take a page from online commerce businesses: Accept credit card payments and digital payments as well as checks.
 It’s easier than ever to set up your business to take credit cards and bank cards — for example, tools like Kabbage Payments make the payment process even more seamless by accepting major cards like Visa, MasterCard and American Express.